AnyChart/docs.anychart.com/Maps/Seat_Maps/Advanced_Coloring.md

 ## Palette

 Palette is a color scheme which is being used to set the colors to the series of a chart.
-Using the {api:anychart.charts.Map#palette}palette(){api} method, it's possible to set the default palette or to define custom colors.
+Using the {api:anychart.charts.Map#palette}palette(){api} method, it is possible to set the default palette or to define custom colors.
 Note that this method is effective when the SVG image contains several series.

-The following sample has no grouping, but it's reasonable to form several series out of seats due to the rows.
+The following sample has no grouping, but it is reasonable to form several series out of seats due to the rows.
 Each seat has its own ID.
 The palette is being formed out of two different hues, which are considered as the original and the resulting colors of the 8-step gradient.

 ```
 palette = anychart.palettes.rangeColors();